300 ETH sale caps wild week for Axie Infinity By Cointelegraph - Up News Info

 While a rally in the latter half of the week saw major names across the decentralized finance (DeFi) ecosystem climb upwards of 100%, Axie Infinity — the Pokemon-inspired NFT game — carried the banner for the NFT space, capping off a wild week of progress with a record-breaking 300 ether (roughly $130,000) sale.

 The eye-poppingly expensive Axie — the NFT-backed critters used to play and battle in the Axie Infinity game — is named Angel, and is one of 19 “triple mystic” Axies currently in existence.
-Angel was sold on Friday on NFT marketplace Opensea, where it was then almost immediately re-listed for a staggering 666 ether (over $250,000) sum.
+Angel was sold on Friday on Axie NFT marketplace, where it was then almost immediately re-listed for a staggering 666 ether (over $250,000) sum.

 Continue Reading on Coin Telegraph